- If the Windows weather app is not working there might be a lot of reasons for it.

 8. Roll Windows 10 back to a Restore Point

 - Open the Run accessory by pressing the Windows key + R.

 - Enter rstrui and click the OK button.

 - Click the Choose a different restore point radio button on the System Restore window, and press the Next button.

 - To get a full list of restore points, click the Show more restore points option.

 - Then select a restore point that will restore Windows 10 to a date when the Weather app was working.

-- Note that you might need to reinstall some software after restoring Windows.
-Press the Scan for affected programs button to see what software a selected restore point removes.
+- You might need to reinstall some software after restoring Windows so press the Scan for affected programs button to see what software was removed in the process.

 - Click Next and Finish to roll back Windows.